Comparing 11 Best-Rated Drum Practice Pads For All Budgets

 The WORKK surface has a much higher resistance and far less rebound.
 It feels somewhat dead, but forces you to use good technique when playing at elevated tempos.
 You’ll notice a big improvement by playing doubles with a metronome on your arms, wrists, and finger muscles.

-Innovative Percussion CP-1R Black Corps Practice Pad (11.5in)
+Innovative Percussion Practice Pad (CP1R)

 This snare drum practice pad from Innovative Percussion is a fantastic pick.
 I used to use mine all the time in college when I was practicing marching snare drum parts for our drumline.
 The pad measures 11.5″ in diameter and features two sides, one being a harder playing surface than the other.